Top 10 Disney World Counter Service Restaurants

-Second, we’re “tipping the scales” towards counter service restaurants inside the theme parks in response to reader feedback.
+Second, we’re continuing to “tip the scales” towards counter service restaurants inside the theme parks or easily accessible from them.
 As many of you have pointed out, it’s not practical to eat lunch at Disney Springs during a day in the parks, and we want this to be a useful resource.
-While it’s true that many of the best restaurants are at Disney Springs, we’re limiting the list to only the best counter service spot from that district.
+While it’s true that many of the best restaurants are at Disney Springs, we’re limiting the list to only two of the best counter service spots from that district.
 Every other entry is either in-park or accessible from one of the theme parks without boarding a bus.

 For those unfamiliar with the term, counter service (or quick service) restaurants are Walt Disney World’s equivalent of fast food.
 Don’t let the negative connotation of ‘fast food’ (these are more like fast casual, anyway) dissuade you from trying these restaurants, as all of them have some excellent options.
 This list is based on value, food quality, and theme.
 Value and quality are regularly changing, as prices and menus both change.